 Des Moines offers families great value by combining affordable living with steady job opportunities.
 Everyday expenses like groceries, utilities, and transportation are lower here than in many larger cities.
 I visited in 2018 to check out the Science Center of Iowa and Iowa Speedway, and I explored quiet neighborhoods and well-kept schools that felt welcoming for kids.
 There were also many local stores selling basic necessities, which made my stay even better.

-Statistics show that Des Moines’ median home price is well below the national average, allowing families to spend less on housing and save more for the future.
-This gives parents more financial freedom to seek security without sacrificing a good quality of life.
+Statistics show that Des Moines’ median home price is $229,900, which is well below the national average.
+This means families can spend less on housing and save more for the future, giving parents more financial freedom to seek security without sacrificing a good quality of life.
 I know how comforting it is to realize that your paycheck can go further.
 The city provides families with space to grow without constant money worries.

 Think about what your monthly costs would look like if you lived in Des Moines.
 This can help you see how a smart move can truly improve family life and long-term planning.